-ThTROY Online Online HSTM internship experience is assigned six (6) semester hours separated into 2 courses: Internship I and Internship II.
+The HSTM internship experience is assigned six (6) semester hours.
 Such experiences offer the student the opportunity to apply theory and knowledge in real-world situations under qualified supervision from the cooperating agency and the university.
-An internship on the undergraduate level is required of all students in thTROY Online Online HSTM program under the title HSTM 4488 and 4489 Internship I and Internship II.
+An internship on the undergraduate level is required of all students in the HSTM program under the title HSTM 4490 Internship.
 All students work under the supervision of a university and agency supervisor for the full semester in which the student is enrolled for internship credit.

-TROY Online students will register for HSTM 4488 Internship for ONE term and HSTM 4489 Internship II the next term.
-The internship experience is a full-time experience and requires a minimum of 270 hours over two terms or 135 hours per term.
-Additional hours may be required by the agency depending upon the type of experience undertaken.
+TROY CAMPUS students will register for HSTM 4490 Internship for ONE full semester.
+The internship experience is a full-time experience and requires a minimum of 270 hours over the 16 week semester.
+Additional hourly assignments may be required depending upon the type of experience undertaken.
 Assigned supervisors from both the agency and the University will jointly share supervision of the student.
 (Questions?
 Contact Internship Program Coordinator)

-Financial compensation to the student during the internship experience is not required.
+Financial compensation to the student during the practicum/internship experience is not required.
 The student may not receive credit for work being done at an agency where he/she is presently employed.
-Exceptions to this policy must be approved by the Internship Program Coordinator before receiving credit and must include experiences additional to those for which the student has been compensated.
+Exceptions to this policy must be approved by the Internship Program Coordinator before receiving credit, and must include experiences additional to those for which the student has been compensated.

-Academic evaluation of the student during the internship experience is based upon the following: evaluations by the field supervisor, evaluation by the Internship Program Coordinator and documentation of daily/weekly assignments.
+Academic evaluation of the student during the practicum/internship experience is based upon the following: evaluations by the field supervisor, evaluation by the Internship Program Coordinator and documentation of daily/weekly assignments.